 Thank you to all who have served our country, and to those who are serving right now.

-Monday's WOD is a Memorial Day tradition for CrossFitters and CrossFit affiliates around the country, and around the world.
+Monday's WOD is a Memorial Day tradition (and in some years, for us at Arena Ready, a day-after Memorial Day tradition) for CrossFitters and CrossFit affiliates around the country, and around the world.
 Here's the brief background on who "Murph" is, and how the workout was conceived.

 "Murph" is in memory of Navy Lieutenant Michael Murphy, 29, of Patchogue, N.Y., who was killed in Afghanistan June 28th, 2005.